serverless-components/express/README.md

 <br/>

 **Serverless Express** ⎯⎯⎯ This [Serverless Framework Component](https://github.com/serverless/components) is a specialized developer experience focused on making it easy to deploy and manage Express.js applications on serverless infrastructure (specifically AWS HTTP API and AWS Lambda) on your own AWS account.
-It comes loaded with powerful features and represents possibly the easiest, cheapest and most scalable way to host Express.js.
+It comes loaded with powerful development features and represents possibly the easiest, cheapest and most scalable way to host Express.js.

 <br/>